Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Conclusion

 \section{Conclusion}

-In this paper, we have evaluated \emph{GPT-4} using different prompting methods, such as basic, in-context learning, and task-specific prompts, and compared it with existing fine-tuned language models.
-We have also conducted a user study with 27 participants from academia and 10 from industry to assess the quality and usefulness of \emph{GPT-4}'s responses and to investigate how participants designed conversational prompts to guide the model.
-Our results show that \emph{GPT-4} can outperform the baselines in comment generation and code translation from \texttt{C\#} to \texttt{Java}, but not in code generation and code translation from \texttt{Java} to \texttt{C\#} when using the basic prompt.
-We also find that task-specific prompts can significantly improve the performance of \emph{GPT-4}, while in-context learning has mixed effects.
-Moreover, we observe that participants tend to request improvement, add more context, or give specific instructions as conversational prompts and that these prompts can help \emph{GPT-4} generate better responses.
-Our study suggests that \emph{GPT-4} has great potential for software engineering tasks, but also requires careful verification and interpretation by human evaluators.
+In this paper, we evaluated \emph{GPT-4} using basic, in-context learning, and task-specific prompts and compared them with fine-tuned language models.
+We also conducted a user study with 27 academic and 10 industry participants to assess the quality of \emph{GPT-4}'s responses and examine how participants designed conversational prompts.
+Our quantitative results show that \emph{GPT-4} does not significantly outperform the baselines.
+Qualitative results indicate that participants often request improvements, add context, or give specific instructions, which helps \emph{GPT-4} generate better responses.
+Our study suggests that \emph{GPT-4} has great potential for code tasks but requires careful human verification and interpretation.